codybuell/dotfiles/README.md

   - `iterm`
   - `karabiner`
   - `windows`
-- [ ] Document all your dotfiles inline, what they do, etc so you dont forget!
 - [ ] Pull in remaining configurations from dotfiles repo
 - [ ] Merge this in as a branch of the core dotfiles repo
 - [ ] After merging into master tag commits (latest iteration 3.0.0)